apache/cassandra-java-driver/changelog/README.md

 ### 3.7.3 (In progress)

-- [improvement] JAVA-2326: Avoid String allocations required only for trace in RequestHandler
+- [improvement] JAVA-2326: Reduce memory allocations in Flusher.run, RequestHandler and flags decoding logic

 ### 3.7.2